About Reframing Negative Thoughts And Finding Happiness in Your Job

 Exercise To Help You With Reframing Negative Thoughts

 Although it sounds simple enough, reframing your negative thoughts does take a bit of practice.
 You have to be willing to look at things differently, even when it seems tough to do so.
-Here’s a quick exercise that can help with reframing:
+Here’s a quick exercise that can help with reframing and also solve problems:

 First, understand that how you see things may not always reflect reality; it’s just how you’re perceiving things in the moment.
 Next, pay attention to what thoughts you’re allowing into your head.
 Imagine that there’s a filter on your mind, and only positive thoughts are allowed to get in.
 Finally, check your beliefs.
 Is your negative thought true, or is it possible that a more positive option could be true instead?
 For every negative thought, try to imagine a scenario where it could have been seen in a positive light.
 Make an effort to do this exercise every time you have a negative thought.
 The more you do it, the more effective it will be.